 From a global comparative perspective, a share of expenditure on education in the range of 3-6 per cent of the total budget was far from impressive.
 An allocation of that size was in fact common among British and French colonies in Africa (Frankema 2011, 2012).
-This may be compared to Japanese investment in colonial education in the first two decades of the
+This may be compared to Japanese investment in colonial education in the first two decades of the twentieth century, where the share of educational expenditure went as high as 10-24 per cent of the budgets for Taiwan and Korea (Booth 2007: 72).
+The Dutch investment effort looks quite bleak.

 Table 2 shows that expenditures on education in the Philippines after 1898 were much larger as well.
-Converting Dutch guilders and Philippine pesos into US dollars using current exchange rates, per capita expenses on education in the Philippines appear to have been five times higher in 1908 (\$0.06 versus \$0.30) and still, in 1929, about 3.5 times higher than in the Netherlands Indies (\$0.37 versus \$1.31).
+Converting Dutch guilders and Philippine pesos into US dollars using current exchange rates, per capita expenses on education in the Philippines appear to have been five times higher in 1908 (\$0.06 versus \$0.30) and still, in 1929, about 3.5 times higher than in the

+Netherlands Indies (0.37 versus 1.31).
 This difference cannot be explained by a lesser fiscal capacity in the Netherlands Indies.
-In both colonies per capita government revenue oscillated around \$2-3 in 1910, \$5-6 in the 1920s and \$4-5 in the 1930s (Booth 2007: 73).
+In both colonies per capita government revenue oscillated around 2-3 in 1910, 5-6 in the 1920s and 4-5 in the 1930s (Booth 2007: 73).